How to Create an Account on DTA Connect

 Step 2:

-If you have an existing account on DTA Connect, enter your email and password, then press “Log In.”
+If you have an existing account on DTA Connect, enter your email and password, then select “Log In.”
 You now can skip ahead to step 8 to link your account if you have not already.

 Step 3:

-Press “Continue” to allow MyMassGov to share your information across state agencies.
+Select “Continue” to allow MyMassGov to share your information across state agencies.
 This may help you save time and helps us maximize your benefits.

 Step 4:

-Enter your e-mail address, then press “Send Verification Code.”
+Enter your e-mail address, then select “Send Verification Code.”
 Please remember which email address you are using to create your DTA Connect account.
 You will need this to log into DTA Connect each time.

 Step 5: